Skip to content

 The Collection Tab shows the contents of a MongoDB collection.
 It’s made up of the Visual Query Builder, the Main Query Bar, the Results Tab, the Results Tab Toolbar, the Query Code tab, and the Explain tab.

-In the above screenshot, Customers is a collection whose documents are shown in the Collection Tab, indicated by the green border.
+In the above screenshot, Customers is a collection whose documents are shown in the Collection Tab.
 Download the Customers collection to follow along the tutorial.

 Visual Query Builder